Bill Discounting vs. Invoice Factoring – Trade Finance Guide 2019

 - Can be good for new startups

-- Risk of bad debt or non payment can be passed on to the financier
+- Risk of bad debt or non-payment can be passed on to the financier

-- Quick to access – funds can be released within 24 hours
+- Quick to access – funds can be released within 24 hour

 At Trade Finance Global, our international team of bill discounting experts are here to help your business access working capital.
 Find out more about invoice finance and the different types in our guide here, or get in touch with our team and speak to one of our advisors.